kooscode/cpp-template/README.md

 Usage:
 ------
+- Edit your code and adjust Makefile accordingly..
 - Just run `make` to build
-- Edit the Makefile accordingly..